-At some point or another, you’ve probably found yourself with an old car tyre that needs to be thrown out.
-And if you’ve got a bunch of other excess waste lying around, it makes sense to just hire a skip and chuck it all in, right?
+At some point or another, you’ve probably found yourself with an old car tyre that needs to be disposed of.
+When you’ve got a bunch of other waste types lying around, it makes sense to just hire a skip bin and throw it all in, right?
 Wrong!

 Why are tyres considered hazardous waste?

-There are a number of reasons why tyres are considered hazardous, such as:
+There are a number of reasons why tyres are considered hazardous.

-- Tyres are made of a flammable material, so they present a fire danger – especially if they’re in a stockpile.
-Also, if they’re burnt, they can release toxic gases.
+- They are made of a flammable material, meaning they present a fire danger, especially if they’re in a stockpile

 Can car tyres go in skip bins?

-One of the most important things about learning how to dispose of car tyres, is knowing that they cannot go into any skip, including a general waste skip bin.
-In addition to them being considered hazardous, tyres are made from a non-biodegradable material, so they do not break down in landfills.
+When learning how to dispose of tyres, an important thing to note is that they cannot go into any skip bin.
+A general waste skip bin or any other type of bin cannot dispose of tyres because of they are a non-biodegradable material, meaning they do not break down in landfills.

 Their flexible nature also means they do not stay buried and they take up excess space in landfills.
 For this reason, many rubbish collection services will not accept tyres.

-If you need to dispose of old car and rubber tyres, the best way is to take them to a tyre recycling facility.
-This is where tyres can be recycled into new rubber products like brake pads, artificial playground turf, roads and more.
+If you need to dispose of old rubber tyres, the best option is to take them to a tyre recycling facility.
+This is where tyres can be recycled into new rubber products, such as brake pads, artificial playground turf, roads, and more.

 Some tyre service centres will also recycle your tyres when you purchase new ones.
-You can learn more about this through Tyre Stewardship Australia – a scheme that aims to increase the number of tyres that are recycled in partnership with the Australian government.
+You can learn more about this through Tyre Stewardship Australia.
+This is a scheme that aims to increase the number of tyres that are recycled in partnership with the Australian government.

-When it comes to understanding how to dispose of car tyres, you’re not limited to just taking them to a recycling centre.
-With a little bit of DIY, you can turn scrap tyres into planters, ottomans, chairs and much more.
+When it comes to learning how to dispose of tyres, you’re not limited to just taking them to a recycling centre.
+With a little bit of inspiration, you can turn scrap tyres into planters, ottomans, chairs, and much more!

 1. Garden planters